aliasyeda/SYSTEMTRON-Car-Price-Predictor/README.md

 # SYSTEMTRON-Car-Price-Predictor

 🚗 systemtron-car-price-predictor – ML Internship Project

 This project is developed as part of my Machine Learning Internship under SystemTron, where the main goal is to predict the selling price of a car based on various features using regression models.

+---

 📌 Project Objective

-T
-he objective of this project is to:
+The objective of this project is to:

 Build a Machine Learning model that predicts car prices accurately.